sensebox/books/home/en/assembly04_example.md

->***information:***
+>***Information:***
 A custom casing for the senseBox:home is currently in development, but not yet available.
 The setup shown here thus is just an examplary assembly.
-With a bit of creativity, a decent casing can be designed for your specific installation site!
+With a bit of creativity, you can design a decent casing for your specific installation site!

 # Exemplary setup
 This hardware setup requires that the previous steps are completed, and the station is registered on the openSenseMap.

 To set up the senseBox outdoors, a long ethernet cable, a Power-on-LAN (POE) adapter, and a weatherproof case is required.
-For requirements on the casing see the [first section of this guide](assembly01_inventory.html#additional-accessories-not-included-with-your-senseboxhome).

-Additionaly the following tools are needed:
+Additionally the following tools are needed:

 - hot glue
 - drill